-Provide tuition assistance to Florida residents enrolled in undergraduate degrees.
+Provide tuition assistance to Florida residents enrolled in undergraduate degree programs.

-These funds provide increased postsecondary access to Florida residents enrolled in undergraduate degrees.
+These funds provide increased postsecondary access to Florida residents enrolled in undergraduate degree programs.
 Tuition assistance is used to supplement the payment of tuition and fees for students.

 Item 65 - Private Colleges & Universities - Private Colleges and Universities